Human Ear Nomenclature - Book

 • 16 description pages

-There are two styles of books included.
-Style one is approx. 3¾" x 5", style two is approx. 5½” x 5½“ and requires little preparation.
+Two book styles are included.
+Style one is approx. 3¾" x 5", style two is approx. 5½” x 5½“.
+The latter requires little preparation.

 This file is in PDF format.